patelharsh21/200-days/README.md

 ## Day 83
 - Worked on AIFD project
 ## Day 84
-- Worked of paper of Stator motor fault project
+- Worked on paper of Stator motor fault project
+## Day 85
+- solved one question on kadane's algo
+- explored topics and questions asked in AMAZON applied scientist interview